 It was in March 2017 that I first wrote about Miss Bessie Carley.
 She grew up in Badingham and had a varied nursing career in several English institutions before war broke out.
 After the declaration of war, she worked at the First Eastern in Cambridge and the 55th General in France, becoming decorated with both the Royal Red Cross (2nd Class) for service at home and, two years later, the Royal Red Cross (1st Class), for service abroad.
 To receive both was, and I quote, ‘pretty impressive’!

 Bessie has intrigued me ever since I ‘discovered’ her, but it hasn’t been until recently that I’ve been able to sit down and research her life in a little more detail.
-And I am so glad that I did.
-What follows is the story so far, but I am sure there is more to tell.
-I would love to hear more in the comments.
+And I’m so glad that I did.
+What follows is the story so far, but I’m sure there’s more to tell.
+I’d love to hear more in the comments.